EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 ```

 For backups taken with `barman-cloud-backup` there is an analogous [barman-cloud-backup-show][pgbarman-barman-cloud-backup-show] command which can be used along with `barman-cloud-backup-list` to query the backup metadata in the cloud object store.

+The metadata available in `snapshots_info/provider_info` and `snapshots_info/snapshots/*/provider` varies by cloud provider as explained in the following sections.

+#### GCP provider-specific metadata

+The following fields are available in `snapshots_info/provider_info`:

+- `project`: The GCP project ID of the project which owns the resources involved in backup and recovery.

+The following fields are available in `snapshots_info/snapshots/*/provider`:

+- `device_name`: The short device name with which the source disk for the snapshot was attached to the backup VM at the time of the backup.
+- `snapshot_name`: The name of the snapshot.
+- `snapshot_project`: The GCP project ID which owns the snapshot.

+#### Azure provider-specific metadata

+The following fields are available in `snapshots_info/provider_info`:

+- `subscription_id`: The Azure subscription ID which owns the resources involved in backup and recovery.
+- `resource_group`: The Azure resource group to which the resources involved in the backup belong.

+The following fields are available in `snapshots_info/snapshots/*/provider`:

+- `location`: The Azure location of the disk from which the snapshot was taken.
+- `lun`: The LUN identifying the disk from which the snapshot was taken at the time of the backup.
+- `snapshot_name`: The name of the snapshot.